 Angela Lussier started off as a self-described “shy girl” and is now an award-winning speaker, three-time author, two-time TEDx presenter, and trainer.
 After starting a career consulting business in 2009 with no marketing budget, Angela decided to offer free workshops to become known in her field.
-In her first year of business, she gave close to 500 presentations, published her first book, spoke at TEDx, and started to receive calls from corporations and conferences asking her how much she charged to speak.
+In her first year of business, she gave hundreds of presentations, published her first book, spoke at TEDx, and started to receive calls from corporations and conferences asking her how much she charged to speak.
 This launched her into a speaking career which has led to her work on stage.

 Today, Angela is the founder of the Speaker Sisterhood and the Speaking School for Women where she trains creative, entrepreneurial women to become paid speakers who inspire audiences.
 She also hosts a weekly show, Claim the Stage, a public speaking podcast for women.
 Her motto: Stop waiting.
 Start creating.